renurevzranju/feedreader/README.md

 ----------------------------------------------

-# How will I complete this project?
+# How I completed this project?

 - The test code are written in jasmine/spec/feedreader.js
 - 'RSS Feed: has URL' create a loop using allFeeds length and ensures it has Url defined and the URL is not empty.